-- Canada Child Tax Benefit (reduced after the family's net income is greater than \$42,744); - Federal GST/HST credit (not available to families with a net income above \$49,601); - BC HST Credit (not available to families with a net income above \$49,200); - BC Child Care Subsidy (starts to decline at a monthly net income threshold of \$1,933 and ceases entirely at the income level of our living wage family); - BC Rental Assistance Program (not available to families with gross income over \$35,000); and - Others including the Working Income Tax Benefit, the BC Sales Tax Credit, and MSP premium assistance.
+- Canada Child Tax Benefit (reduced after the family's net income is greater than \$43,907); - Federal GST credit (not available to families with a net income above \$50,964); - BC Child Care Subsidy (starts to decline at a monthly net income threshold of \$1,933 and ceases entirely at the income level of our living wage family); - BC Rental Assistance Program (not available to families with gross income over \$35,000); and - Others including the Working Income Tax Benefit, the BC Sales Tax Credit, and MSP premium assistance.

-The single-parent family remains eligible for most government subsidies and tax credits in 2012, because eligibility is based on last year's family income, but unless we see some policy changes over the coming year, the single-parent family will run into this barrier and begin losing a number of subsidies and tax credits in 2013 and will need a considerably higher living wage to maintain a modest standard of living.
+The single-parent family remains eligible for most government subsidies and tax credits in 2013, because eligibility is based on last year's family income, but it is already running into this barrier, as it no longer qualifies for MSP premium assistance, receives the minimum rental assistance amount of \$50/month, and is starting to see its child care subsidy clawed back.
+Unless we see some policy changes over the coming year, the single-parent family will continue losing significant amounts of transfer income in a number of subsidies and tax credits in 2014 and will need a considerably higher living wage to maintain a modest standard of living.